thi-ng/umbrella/packages/wasm-api/tpl.readme.md

 }
 ```

-The WASM binary can be built via (for more complex scenarios add the supplied
+The WASM binary can be built using the following command (or for more complex
-.zig file(s) to your `build.zig` and/or source folder):
+scenarios add the supplied .zig file(s) to your `build.zig` and/or source
+folder):

 ```bash
 # compile WASM binary